pedsmoreira/premiere/README.md

 [jQuery](https://jquery.com/),
 [Redux](http://redux.js.org/).
 You name it!

+We recommend the use with [TypeScript](http://typescriptlang.org/) or ECMAScript 6 (ES6).

 ## Website
 For a better experience, please checkout the [Website](http://pedsmoreira.github.io/premiere)

-## Features
-- Easy configuration
-- Model normalization and denormalization
-- Caching
-- Foreign keys
-- HTTP Header support _(frequently used with Authorization and CSRF token)_
-- 100% Unit Tested
-- Works nicely with [TypeScript](http://typescriptlang.org/) and ES6

 ## Workflow
 ![Workflow](assets/workflow.png)

 ** For more about how promises work, check out [Dave Atchley's article](http://www.datchley.name/es6-promises/)

+## Features
+- 100% Unit Tested
+- Normalization
+- Smart Caching
+- Support to Foreign keys
+- HTTP Header support _(frequently used with Authorization and CSRF token)_

 ## Installation